Instructional Design

 A common trap is looking for a “unicorn” hire: one person who can do instructional design, eLearning development, video production, and project management at a senior level.
 People like that are rare and expensive, and even when you find one, you’ve created a single point of failure for everything you ship.

-If you’re trying to figure out whether to engage a freelancer, an agency, or build your own team, our guide to instructional design companies walks through how to evaluate the options.
+If you’re trying to decide between a freelancer, an agency, or building your own team, our guide to instructional design companies walks through how to evaluate the options.
 For a closer look at what an instructional design service engagement actually includes, see instructional design services.

-If you have steady internal demand for instructional design and a clear project pipeline, hiring in-house makes sense, and we’re happy to talk about what to look for.
+If you have steady internal demand for instructional design and a clear project pipeline, hiring in-house makes sense, and Custom Learning is happy to talk through what to look for.
 If your needs are more project-based, multi-disciplinary, or beyond what one person can absorb, an agency engagement may fit better.
 Request a quote when you’re ready to talk specifics, or browse our case studies to see how this plays out across different kinds of engagements.

 Frequently asked questions